-When viewing the main output channel strip:
+When viewing the master channel strip:

-The first field shows the current main output as a stereo pair (which you can change).
+The first field shows the current master output as a stereo pair (which you can change).

 The Inserts field shows any enabled or disabled effects for that pair of outputs.
 Tap the area under Inserts to open a window where you can load, change, and enable or disable the effects.